axa-ch-webhub-cloud/pattern-library/README.md

 ## Dealing with FOUC

-As described in [Contributing Guide](https://github.com/axa-ch/patterns-library/tree/develop/CONTRIBUTION.md), FOUC can be mitigated by using the css pseudo selector: `:not(:defined)`.
+As described in [ARCHITECTURE.md](https://github.com/axa-ch/patterns-library/tree/develop/ARCHITECTURE.md), FOUC can be mitigated by using the css pseudo selector: `:not(:defined)`.
 Below you find an example on how we can show to the user that the `<axa-footer>` is not yet defined (pulsating blocks).
 The selector `:not(:defined)` won't work in **IE11** and therefore there wwon't be any effect on it.
 We can follow here the principle of graceful degradation as the only downside in **IE11** is that it just doesn't look as good but still everything else works normally, ergo no functionality is lost.

 ```html
 <style>